rithmschool/rithm-react-exercises/05_custom_link_div_maker_and_todos/README.md

 - `App` - this component should render the `NewTodoForm` and `TodoList` components.
 Place your state that contains all of the todos here.
 - `NewTodoForm` - this component should render a form that allows you to when submitted, create a new todo.
 You should be able to specify a task for that todo.
-- `TodoList` - this component should render all of the `Todo` components
+- `TodoList` - this component should render all of the `Todo` components.
-- `Todo`- this component should display a `div` with the task of the todo
+- `Todo`- this component should display a `div` with the task of the todo.

 ### Part 4 - Todo App - Editing and Bonuses